ehab-abdelhamid/GraMi/README.txt

 EXAMPLES:

-Run any of the following examples, results will be on "Output.txt".
+Run any of the following examples, you should set the your output file.
  First line shows elapsed time in seconds.
-Second line has the number of frequent subgraphs, then frequent subgraphs are listed in the subsequent lines.
+ Second line has the number of frequent subgraphs.
+ Then frequent subgraphs are listed in the subsequent lines.

 1- Show GraMi breif help:
 	./grami -h

 2- Find frequent subgraphs in the "mico" undirected graph, with minimum frequency = 14000:
-	./grami -f mico.lg -s 14000 -t 0 -p 0
+    ./grami -f mico.lg -o myoutput.txt -s 14000 -t 0 -p 0

 3- Find frequent subgraphs in the "mico" undirected graph, with minimum frequency = 9340 and approximation:
-	./grami -f mico.lg -s 9340 -t 0 -p 0 -approxA 0.0002 -approxB=0
+    ./grami -f mico.lg -o myoutput.txt -s 9340 -t 0 -p 0 -approxA 0.0002 -approxB=0

 4- Find frequent patterns in the "citeseer" directed graph, with minimum frequency = 160 and maximum distance bound (edge weight) = 200:
-	./grami -f citeseer.lg -s 160 -t 1 -p 1 -d 200
+	./grami -f citeseer.lg -o myoutput.txt -s 160 -t 1 -p 1 -d 200